Neural Collapse in Multi-label Learning with Pick-all-label Loss: Main Results

-For \MLab, in the following, we show that the \MLab~NC is the only global solution to the nonconvex problem in \Cref{definition:UFM}.
+For \MLab, we show that the \MLab~NC is the only global solution to the nonconvex problem in \Cref{definition:UFM}.
 We consider the setting that the training data may exhibit imbalanced-ness between different multiplicities while maintaining class-balancedness within each multiplicity.
-For instance, there could be $1000$ samples for each class in Multiplicity-1 labels, but only $500$ samples for each class within Multiplicity-2 labels, and so forth.

-\begin{theorem}[\textbf{Global Optimality Conditions}] In the setting of Definition~\ref{definition:UFM}, assume the feature dimension is no smaller than the number of classes, i.e., $d \ge K-1$, and assume the training are balanced within each multiplicity as we discussed above.
+\begin{theorem}[\textbf{Global Optimality of \MLab~NC}] In the setting of Definition~\ref{definition:UFM}, assume the feature dimension is no smaller than the number of classes, i.e., $d \ge K-1$, and assume the training are balanced within each multiplicity as we discussed above.
 Then any global optimizer \(\bW^\star, \bH^\star , \bbb^\star\) of the optimization Problem \eqref{eq:DL-loss-ufm} satisfies:

 where either $b^\star = 0$ or $\lambda_{\bbb} = 0$.
 Moreover, the global minimizer \(\bW^\star, \bH^\star , \bbb^\star\) satisfies the \MLab~NC properties introduced in \Cref{subsec:MLab-NC}, in the sense that \begin{itemize}[leftmargin=*] \item The linear classifier matrix $\bW^{\star \top} \in \mathbb{R}^{d \times K}$ forms a K-simplex ETF up to scaling and rotation, i.e., for any $\bU \in \mathbb{R}^{d \times d}$ s.t. $\bU^\top \bU = \mb{I}_d$, the rotated and normalized matrix $\bM := \frac{1}{w^\star}\bU \bW^{\star \top}$ satisfies